-Can landlords REEEEEEALLY find tenants “effectively” on some of the free tenant-marketing services & websites available?
+Can landlords REEEEEEALLY find tenants “effectively” on the free tenant-marketing services & websites available?
 Operative word being “effectively”

 In a word: yup!